 We take time to get to know our prospective students and their families before they join us.
 This means that from day one we are working towards the student’s long-term goals and aspirations for when they leave college.

 Our multi-disciplinary team approach

-We are experts in working as part of multi-disciplinary teams to enable students to make measurable progress and achieve outcomes.
-For example, a learner who aspired to work within the media industry was supported to gain work experience and ultimately a long-term voluntary role with a local community radio station.
+We work as part of multi-disciplinary teams to help students progress and achieve outcomes.
+For example, we supported a learner who wanted to work within the media industry.
+He gained work experience and a long-term voluntary role with a local community radio station.

-Another student had a goal of using his AAC device more consistently to communicate with others.
-After two years with National Star, he left college with increased verbal communication and less reliance on his communication device.
+Another student had a goal of communicating with others more effectively.
+He left college with increased communication and less reliance on his communication device.

 Learning in the community

 We have strong community links.
 This means students learn outside the classroom.
 For example, students use a local gym for fitness and run food service Cafe Seren in-house.
 Our partnerships with other general FE colleges increase learning opportunities.